 Federal and state LOA laws require employee LOAs in specific circumstances and prohibit retaliation against employees who exercise their LOA rights.
-The Federal Family Medical Leave Act (FFMLA) requires employers with 50 or more employees who work in a 75-mile (120-kilometer) radius to provide 12 weeks of unpaid leave for eligible employees' own serious medical condition or the care of a covered family member.
-Other federal and state LOA laws require unpaid leave for military service; jury and witness duty; voting; victims of domestic violence or criminal activity; blood, bone marrow, and organ donation; school activity; pregnancy and nursing mothers; and voluntary firefighter, first responder, or civil air patrol.
-Although federal LOA laws require only unpaid leave, 13 states and various municipalities now require paid sick leave.
-Some companies may elect to exceed federal and state mandated requirements by offering incentives like paid leave as a benefit to employees.
+The Federal Family Medical Leave Act (FMLA) requires employers with 50 or more employees who work in a 75-mile (120-kilometer) radius to provide 12 weeks of unpaid leave for eligible employees' own serious medical condition or the care of a covered family member.
+Other federal and state LOA laws require unpaid leaves for bereavement; military service; jury and witness duty; voting; victims of domestic violence or criminal activity; blood, bone marrow, and organ donation; school activity; pregnancy and nursing mothers; and voluntary firefighter, first responder, or civil air patrol.
+Although federal LOA laws require only unpaid leave, 16 states and various municipalities now require paid sick leave.